 Ek Chuaj – The Mayan Merchant God of Cocoa

 Ek Chuaj (or God M) was a Postclassic Mayan deity who was venerated as the patron of both merchants and cocoa.
-He was possibly also perceived as the protector of travelers among the Maya gods, as can be discerned from his depiction with objects such as a pack and spear.
+He was possibly also perceived as the protector of travelers among the Maya gods, as can be discerned from his depiction of objects such as a pack and spear.

-Taking of depictions, EK Chuaj was usually showcased as a deity who had stripes of black and white or was entirely black (Madrid Codex).
+Talking of depictions, EK Chuaj was usually showcased as a deity who had stripes of black and white or was entirely black (Madrid Codex).
 His mouth was lined by a red-brown border, while his lower lip was large and drooping.

 In Maya culture, cocoa (cacao) was treated as a currency.
 Thus by extension, Ek Chuaj, as a merchant god, was seen as the patron of cocoa traders and cocoa grove owners.
-In that regard, many such traders even held festivals in the honor of the merchant god, particularly during the month of Muwan.
+In that regard, many such traders even held festivals in honor of the merchant god, particularly during the month of Muwan.

-Kukulkan – The Plumed Serpent
+Kukulkan (or Gucumatz) – The Plumed Serpent

 Also known as the Feathered Serpent (Quetzalcoatl in Aztec mythology), the origins of Kukulkan go back to the Late Preclassic Period, as is evident from the representation of the serpent god found at the Olmec site of La Venta.

 The stela, dating from some time between 1200 – 400 BC, portrays a serpent rearing its head behind a person (possibly a priest).
-More elaborate depictions of the serpent version are found at the six-tiered Mayan pyramid built in the god’s honor at Teotihuacan, dating from circa 3rd century AD.
+More elaborate depictions of the serpent version are found in the six-tiered Mayan pyramid built in the god’s honor at Teotihuacan, dating from circa 3rd century AD.

 Incredibly enough, given the diversity of cultures in Mesoamerica and the ever-evolving nature of myths and lore, Kukulkan, as a central figure, was also portrayed in forms that went beyond the morphology of serpents.

 For example, dating from circa 700 – 900 AD, there are a few representations of Kukulkan, especially from the site of Xochicalco (a pre-Columbian site that was settled by Mayan traders) that are distinctly human in form.
-A few of them were possibly even inspired by human rulers who carved their legacy by influence and conquests.
+A few of them were possibly even inspired by human rulers who carved their legacy through influence and conquests.

 In any case, the cult of the Feathered Serpent God – who was called Kukulkán by the Yucatec Mayans (possibly having its origins in Waxaklahun Ubah Kan, the War Serpent or the even older Vision Serpent) and Gucumatz (or Qʼuqʼumatz) by the Quiché of Guatemala endured in the Mesoamerican sphere for around 2,000-years.